inab/oeb_general_docs/introduction/1_overview.md

 # Overview

 OpenEBench is an infrastructure designed to establish a benchmarking system for bioinformatics methods, tools and web services.
-OpenEBench is part of the ELIXIR Tools platform and its development is led by the Barcelona Supercomputing Center (BSC) in collaboration with partners within ELIXIR and beyond.
+It is part of the ELIXIR Tools platform and its development is led by the Barcelona Supercomputing Center (BSC) in collaboration with partners within ELIXIR and beyond.

 ![1](../media/Diagram_with_textbox.svg)